 KOI on the Go

 KOI is the OG of the DE food truck world – the truck that made everyone believe fresh, delicious, gourmet food could come out the window of a metal box.
-KOI fish tacos are the tacos of legend in Delaware – lightly fried, topped with chopped tomatoes, cilantro, radishes and a spicy mayo.
+KOI fish tacos are the tacos of legend in Delaware – lightly fried, topped with chopped tomatoes, cilantro, radishes, and spicy mayo.
 (Extra hot sauce on the side is not for the faint of heart.)
 But KOI isn’t just about the tacos – I’ll often order a combo meal if it involves some of their Thai fried rice, and the dumplings are perfect little packages of pork in a tasty sauce.

 Where to find a schedule: Facebook.